cheind/pytorch-blender/Readme.md

  1. To learn about using **blendtorch** for creating reinforcement training environments read [\[examples/control\]](examples/control).

 ## Cite
-The code accompanies our [academic work](https://arxiv.org/abs/1907.01879) in the field of machine learning from artificial images.
-When using please cite the following work
+The code accompanies our academic work in the field of machine learning from artificial images.
+Please consider the following publications when citing **blendtorch**
 ```
 @inproceedings{robotpose_etfa2019_cheind,
     author={Christoph Heindl, Sebastian Zambal, Josef Scharinger},